TheBlackOutsider/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file create a file with the special character in its name 8-cwd_state : writes the output of a command into a file 9-duplicate_last_line : duplicate the last line of iacta file
+7-file create a file with the special character in its name 8-cwd_state : writes the output of a command into a file 9-duplicate_last_line : duplicate the last line of iacta file 10-no_more_js : deletes all .js files present in the current directory and subfolders